-Welcome to the Kids Rule! guide to Tudor England, where you can learn about England’s history, discover more about our sites and find loads of fun things to watch, read and do!
+Welcome to our guide to the Tudors, where you can learn about England’s history, discover more about our sites and find loads of fun things to watch, read and do!
 Here's what we've got in store for you:

 Read Kids Rule! magazine online to learn about life in Tudor England, including the kings and queens who ruled the country, Henry VIII’s castles, the food that was served at royal feasts and what life was like for people who lived at that time.

-This is the seventh in the Kids Rule! magazine series following the history of England, designed to help you discover more about the past, through fun facts, illustrated stories, games, puzzles and competitions.READ KIDS RULE!
+This is part of the Kids Rule! magazine series following the history of England, designed to help you discover more about the past, through fun facts, illustrated stories, games, puzzles and competitions.READ KIDS RULE!
 ONLINE

 SPOTTER’S GUIDE TO HENRY VIII’S CASTLES